balderekjk/Capstone-US-Roots-Repository-f28/README.md

 #### Option 2:
 1. Clone repository to local system
 2. Install dependencies
+3. Modify in client index.js 'localBaseURL' to run locally
-3. Run app on local server
+3. Run app on local server with node/nodemon

 #### Upon successful load of the app:
+* (Optional to view/store bookmarks) Enter an alias name
 * Select a state with dropdown and run "Show State Counties"
 * Select a county to view communities
 * Select a community to view its history